senarvi/senarvi.github.io/_posts/2019-04-06-reinforce.md

 The objective could be approximated by sampling a sequence and computing the cumulative reward.
 However, for training a model we actually don't need to approximate the objective function but its gradient.
 Stochastic gradient descent only requires that the expectation of the sampled gradients is proportional to the actual gradient (section 13.3 in [Sutton and Barto][]).
-Let's start by writing the gradient as an expectation over the word sequences:
+Let's start by writing the gradient as an expectation over word sequences:

 <div>$$
 \begin{align}